 It is doubtful that your dog would have encountered it before as it is not a common ingredient.
 Tapioca is sometimes used as a binding agent.
 Binding agents are used to ensure that dog food stays in a consistent shape and texture.
 Find out more about Tapioca in our article Tapioca In Dog Food.

 The last and more controversial alternative to Peas to discuss is Grains.
-While we do strongly recommend grains in a dogs diet, there are some unique circumstances where their use can be justified.
+While we do not strongly recommend high quantites of grains in a dogs diet, there are some unique circumstances where their use can be justified.

 If your dog has an extremely sensitive stomach and cannot stomach any of the traditional vegetable sources of carbohydrates, then grains may have to be considered.
 Another potential circumstance that could arise is if you can not source an appropriate grain-free dog food in your local area or cannot afford the financial cost of some of the more premium limited ingredient formulas.

 The last reason, as we discussed previously, is if you are looking for an alternative dog food formula because you are concerned about canine dilated cardiomyopathy.
-While it is important to note that this link is not yet proven, recipes with grain ingredients look to be a realistic alternative.
+While it is important to note that this link is not yet proven, recipes with grain ingredients look to be a realistic alternative and some dogs saw improvement after transitioning to a diet with grains.

-In any of the above cases, we suggest a formula that contains whole grains such as Oats or Brown Rice.
-These are the two whole grains which we consider to be most beneficial to a dogs diet.
+In any of the above cases, we suggest a formula that contains whole grains such as Oats, Brown Rice, or Millet.
+These are the whole grains which we consider to be most beneficial to a dogs diet.
 These grains are high in fiber, vitamins, minerals, and easily digestible plant-based proteins.
 Brown Rice is an excellent source of magnesium and phosphorous while Oats contain Thiamin and Iron.

 To contrast this we do not recommend grains such as Corn, Wheat, or Rye.
 We do not believe these are suitable grains for a dogs diet and are incredibly dense sources of carbohydrates.
 In addition, these ingredients are commonly associated with allergic reactions such as skin rashes and digestion issues.